tischda/refresh/README.md

 Windows utility written in [Go](https://www.golang.org) to refresh SYSTEM environment variables.

 I tried https://support.microsoft.com/en-us/kb/104011 and restarted Explorer, it does not work for me.

 With `refresh`, applications still need to be restarted to see the variables changed, but at least I can keep my session.

-### Compile
+### Install

-Tested with GO 1.4.2 on Windows 7.

-You need:

 * `github.com/AllenDang/w32`
 * `gcc` from MinGW (adding `...\ruby-devkit\mingw\bin` to PATH is also fine)

 ~~~
-go get
+go get github.com/tischda/refresh
-go build
 ~~~

 ### Usage